Table of Contents (click to expand)

 Since the internet boom in the ‘90s, we have seen technologies evolve.
 Things that seemed impossible years ago have become a reality; technologies are turning the world into one tiny village.
 Disruptions have occurred in almost every sector you can think about, and the wind of change is blowing through the financial sector.
 As the world moves away from cash to wireless payments (think Google, Apple Pay, Stripe, etc.), we have seen increasing adoption of cryptocurrencies.

 Although cryptocurrencies and their associated technologies have achieved increased adoption and global attention in the last decade, a negative cloud is forming.
 This cloud represents the susceptibility of individuals, crypto exchanges, and DeFi protocols to hacks and malicious attacks.
 As a result, several crypto investors have lost — and continue to lose — large quantities of their crypto tokens.
 In the first half of 2021 alone, data from CipherTrace show that losses from crypto thefts, fraud, and hacks amounted to $681 million.
-In 2020, this figure for the year was $1.9 billion.
+In 2020, this figure was $1.9 billion.
 This year, we have already seen stolen crypto and NFT hacks worth billions of dollars.
-In April, Ronin Network suffered one of the largest ever crypto hacks, to $600 million.
+In April, Ronin Network suffered one of the largest ever crypto hacks, costing $600 million.

 Why You Should Be Extra Careful With Your Crypto

-Worse still, these hackers can disappear into the comforting hands of anonymity that the internet offers, forever.
+Worse still, these hackers can disappear into the comforting hands of anonymity that the internet offers forever.
 If you have invested in Bitcoin, Ethereum, or other tokens, here are two key truths you must bear in mind: 1) Your investments are a target for hackers and thieves, and 2) Getting back your stolen crypto can be tough — when possible at all.

 While the former is something to keep in mind, the latter proves a daunting challenge.
 This is because crypto transactions are usually pseudonymous and, most times, irreversible.
 Thus, they are a popular target for thieves and hackers as it is challenging to put a face to a transaction, making it essentially impossible to trace and reverse criminal transactions.